wso2-attic/ballerina-integrator/README.md

 A transaction is a small unit of a program that must maintain Atomicity, Consistency, Isolation, and Durability − commonly known as ACID properties − in order to ensure accuracy, completeness, and data integrity.

 > In this guide, you will learn about managing database transactions using Ballerina.
+Please note that Ballerina
+> transactions is an experimental feature.
+Please use `--experimental` flag when compiling Ballerina files which
+> contain transaction related constructs.

 The following are the sections available in this guide.